kglw-dot-net/phase1/setlists/_posts/2019-08-23-riverside-theater-milwaukee-wi.md

     (w/ Hot Water + Hot Wax + Rattlesnake + Alter Me + Am I in Heaven? + I'm in Your Mind Fuzz + Cellophane + Stressin' teases)

--Notes: Recorded and released as the "Live In Milwaukee '19" album
+Recorded and released as the [Live In Milwaukee '19](/releases/live-in-milwaukee-2019) album